miguelfc/uim/UimAlertsCleaner/README.md

   * lib
   * config

-3. Manually create the `control` and `log` directories inside the installation directory.
-4. Edit the following files and substitute the example paths with the ones in your environment (e.g., Java path, application directory), as well as the username and log file destination.
+3. Edit the following files and substitute the example paths with the ones in your environment (e.g., Java path, application directory), as well as the username and log file destination.
   * config/config.properties
   * config/log4j.properties
   * bin/run.bat
   * bin/encrypt.bat

-5. Finally, execute the script `bin/encrypt.bat` in order to encrypt the connection password, and copy the result to the `uim.password` property in the `config.properties` file.
+4. Finally, execute the script `bin/encrypt.bat` in order to encrypt the connection password, and copy the result to the `uim.password` property in the `config.properties` file.
 For example:
 ```
 bin\encrypt.bat mypassword
 ```